 Finding Meaning In The Simplest Of Things

 The image was made with a Canon 5D Mark II camera and Canon 24-105 mm f/4 IS lens at 105 mm.
-With my camera set to ISO 400 I made the image with a shutter speed of 1/20 second and at an aperture of f/8 ISO.
+With my camera set to ISO 400 I utilized a shutter speed of 1/20 second and an aperture of f/8 ISO.

 How To Successfully Deconstruct A Photo

 Such delicate beauty only lasts a few short moments.
 One moment the raindrop comes into contact with the flower, the next it's gone.

-There is life within every flower and a world within every raindrop and it's during those fleeting moments, when the two come together, that I'm reminded of the transitory nature of our existence.
+There is life within every flower and a world within every raindrop.
+And it's during those fleeting moments, when the two come together, that I'm reminded of the transitory nature of our existence.

 A Simple Approach To Making Beautiful Photos

 By keeping an image simple it's easier for the viewer to connect with it.
-The importance of simplicity within our complicated world cannot be understated.
+The importance of simplicity, within our increasingly complicated world, cannot be understated.